ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 ?>
 ```

-### Generating passphasePrefix
+### Generate passphasePrefix

-`passphasePrefix` is a string with minimum length 30 used in the process of creating recovery key for your economy users.
+`passphasePrefix` is a string with minimum length 30 used in the process of creating recovery key for your users.
 You will have to generate `passphasePrefix` on your server for each user with high randomness.
 You should keep a mapping between the `passPhrasePrefix` and other user information.
 Your server should communicate this passphrasePrefix to your app when needed.

 [Security Guidelines for generating passphasePrefix](/platform/docs/sdk/getting_started/security_guidelines/#server-side-sdk)

 ### Register Device
 Your server should receive the device information from your mobile app.
-To register the device on OST Platform you can use the devices service provided in the Server Side SDKs (available in [PHP](/platform/docs/sdk/server_sdk_setup/php/), [Ruby](/platform/docs/sdk/server_sdk_setup/ruby/)), [Java](/platform/docs/sdk/server_sdk_setup/java/), [Node.Js](/platform/docs/sdk/server_sdk_setup/nodejs/)).
+To register the device on OST Platform you can use the devices service provided in the Server Side SDKs.

-Sample code to register the device using PHP SDK.
+**Sample code to register a device using PHP SDK**

 ```php
 <?php